arcticOS/arcticOS-old-and-bad/README.md

 ## About
-arcticOS is an operating system designed to run on dumbphones and other low-power devices.
-It is currently being rewritten from scratch, moving from C++ with the Arduino library and a header-only layout to C, with a more standard layout and no Arduino library.
+arcticOS is an open-source, Linux-based mobile operating system designed for feature phones with E-ink displays.

-## Current Features
+## Features
-- AVR support
-- Basic multitasking
-- Basic cryptography
+- Emulator

 ## Planned Features
-- Emulator
-- Cellular Support
-- Clean, minimalist UI
+- Calls and SMS with the SIM7600* series of modems.
+- IRC and Matrix messages
-- Basic applications
+- Music Player
 - Calendar
+- Calculator
 - Notes
-    - Contacts
+- Clock with alarms
-- System for easily writing other applications
-- Better cryptography
+- E-mail client
-- Encrypted storage
+- OTA updates